basysKom/basyskom_toolbox/016_agile_essential.definition_of_ready.md

 ## Description

-A Definition Of Ready contains all requirements that a product owner (who writes the story) needs to fulfill, so that the team says
+A Definition Of Ready contains all requirements that a product owner (the one writing the story) needs to fulfill, so that the team says:

 *"Yep, now we got it."*

-**A Definition of Ready describes when a Story is Ready for a sprint.**
+**A Definition of Ready describes when a Story is ready for a sprint.**

-Usually a definition of ready answers the why, the what and finally the how.
+Usually a definition of ready answers the *why*, the *what* and finally the *how*.

 - Is the goal of the story clear enough?
 - Is the value for the project clear?